Report details mishandling of police emergency system on 1/6

 Capitol Police said senior department officials had been using their cellphones on Jan.
 6 to communicate orders to others down the chain of command in an effort to limit the number of radio transmissions being broadcast.

 The findings on the emergency radio system are included in a "flash report" by the Capitol Police inspector general, the fifth in an ongoing series of assessments of how the agency fell short in its handling of Jan.
 6 and how it can do better in the future.
-It follows earlier reports that have focused on the agency's handling of intelligence and threat assessments and that, taken together, have shown a pattern of flawed preparation for and response to the violence of that day.
+It follows earlier reports that have focused on issues including the agency's handling of threat assessments and approach to civil disturbances and that, taken together, have shown a pattern of flawed preparation for — and response to — the violence of that day.

 The July report focuses on deficiencies inside the Capitol Police Command and Coordination Bureau, which among other responsibilities prepares for special events and manages the response to emergencies at the Capitol complex.
 The inspector general detailed what it said were outdated and vague policies and procedures as well as problems in preparedness. coordination and emergency planning.